-colorado flag flying from building downtown
+colorado flags flying from buildings in downtown Denver

 Register to Vote in Colorado

-Not sure if you're registered?
+Not sure if you're registered in Colorado?

 Electoral College 101